billp/jira-logwork/README.md

 # jira-logwork
 Sick of manualy adjusting your daily worklog in Jira?
 Then this tool is for you.
-It helps you quickly build your daily worklog by suggesting the latest visited Jira issues and automatically adjusts them to fill your required work schedule.
+It helps you quickly build your daily worklog by suggesting your recent visited Jira issues and automatically adjusts them to fill your required work schedule.

 ## Features
  - Add your tickets you log every day. (e.g. daily stand up)